26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Alternatively, if you need to buy something that you know you will only use once, such as a plain white tee shirt for a volunteering event, go ahead and buy something cheap that you can throw away after you use it.

-You don't want to waste money on a cheap item only to have to spend more money to replace it.
+You don't want to waste money on a cheap item only to spend more money to replace it.
 The better option is to buy durable items that will last, so you do not need to buy the item again after only a few months.

 12. Comparison Shop for a Major Purchase

 Beware.
 As your financial situation improves and you have more ready cash, it is common to get what they call, lifestyle creep.
-This is where, due to an improving financial situation, you begin to spend more money on frivolities and make more purchases than you had when you had less money and were more thrifty.
+This is where, due to an improving financial situation, you begin to spend more money on frivolities and make more purchases than when you had less money and were more thrifty.

 better spending habits - Check out this ultimate list of 26 Better Money Habits for Saving, Budgeting, and Increasing Your Income.